top of page

 philip.rathgeb@ed.ac.uk

-My research has received the Kurt W. Rothschild Award for economic journalism and research (co-recipient with Arianna Tassinari), the Theodor Körner Prize for outstanding early career researchers, the Science Award and the Innovation Award by the Austrian Chamber of Labour.
+My research has received the Richard Titmuss Book Award by the Social Policy Association (SPA), the Kurt W. Rothschild Award for economic journalism and research (co-recipient with Arianna Tassinari), the Theodor Körner Prize for outstanding early career researchers, the Science Award and the Innovation Award by the Austrian Chamber of Labour, and has been shortlisted for the Mackenzie Book Prize by the Political Studies Association (PSA).

-On this website, you can find more information about my research, publications, teaching, CV, and contact details.
+On this website, you can find more information about my research, publications, teaching, media appearances, CV, and contact details.

 About